 Unlike in a head race, you won't have to practice turning or passing during the race but you do need to be able to go straight.
 If you find yourself consistently steering to one side, check to see if you're pulling the same length arc on both sides.
 I find that with most people being right hand dominant, they want to reach out a little further at the catch with the right arm.
 If you're even just a little bit longer every stroke, you'll soon find you've lost your point.
 Practice getting a stern point and seeing how well you can stay on that point.
 You won't need to look around but you do need to stay in your lane.

-Learn as much as you can about the race before you arrive: What does the race course look like?
+Learn as much as you can about the race before you arrive:

 The more confident you are in all these little areas, the more you can focus on your race.
 Good luck!